Public Maven Repositories: Maven Central and More

 HTTP is an inherently insecure protocol and should never be used when there is an HTTPS (SSL) alternative.

-Caution is requied because many examples and repositories still offer the HTTP protocol (including Maven Central).
+Caution is required because many examples and repositories still offer the HTTP protocol.

 It is a good practice to attempt to use HTTPS in place of HTTP for these servers.